NZN/NSUserDefaults-AESEncryptor/README.md

 [CocoaPods](http://cocoapods.org) is the recommended way to add `NSUserDefaults-AESEncryptor` to your project.

-* Add a pod entry for NSUserDefaults-AESEncryptor to your Podfile `pod 'NSUserDefaults-AESEncryptor', '~> 0.0.2'`
+* Add a pod entry for NSUserDefaults-AESEncryptor to your Podfile `pod 'NSUserDefaults-AESEncryptor'`
 * Install the pod(s) by running `pod install`.

 ### Source files